ems-project/elasticms-admin/README.md

 ## About

-A minimal CMS to manage generic content in order to publish it in several Elasticsearch index (based on Symfony 3, and AdminLTE).
+A minimal CMS to manage generic content in order to publish it in several Elasticsearch index (based on Symfony 4, Bootstrap 3, and AdminLTE).

 There are 4 differents roles in this CMS: